bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 [Esse quam videri](https://en.wikipedia.org/wiki/Esse_quam_videri).
 "To be, rather than to seem".

-I am a BMath (2018 - 2021) graduate from Indian Statistical Institute, Bengaluru.
-(Personal Opinion (!): Honestly, please reconsider if you're applying to this place.
-The campus resources are bad, and you will be expected to pass hard exams.
-In general, IMHO Academia has very absurd unclear incentives, so be aware of this).

 **"Logic will get you from A to Z, Imagination will get you everywhere." - Einstein.**

 **Imagination can be used as a stable source of Happiness.**